nikhhilpatel/NikhilPatel/README.md

 In this project, I delved into the realm of internet browser memory forensics, utilizing tools like Redline to uncover digital artifacts and potential security breaches.
 The project aimed to demonstrate the significance of memory analysis in digital investigations and showcase how internet browsers store crucial data.

-- Project Link: [Internet Browser Memory Forensics] Digital Forensics/Final Project.pdf
+- Project Link: [Internet Browser Memory Forensics]

 ## Skills